andybalaam/cell/lexing.md

 # Lexing in Cell

-A lexer is a part of a programming language turns characters in a text file into "tokens" which are the basic building blocks of the language.
-An example of a token is the number "351", which is made out of three characters: "3", "5", and "1".
+A lexer is a part of a programming language that turns characters in a text file into "tokens" which are the basic building blocks of the language.
+An example of a token is the number `351`, which is made out of three characters:
+"3", "5", and "1".

 The lexer reads in characters one by one, and decides what type of token they are, and then spits out tokens as it finds them.